incognitochain/incognito-cli/README.md

    This function helps generate a new mnemonic phrase and its Incognito accounts.

 OPTIONS:
-   --numShards value  the number of shard (default: 8)
+   --numShards value  The number of shard (default: 8)

 ```